-Your local community center and community college is a good place to start.
-Because the slant of these institutions is to help community members make a living, they’re usually affordable and you can expect to find skills that hirer look for being taught on a regular basis.
+Your local community center and community college is an excellent place to start.
+Because the slant of these institutions is to help community members make a living, they’re usually affordable, and you can expect to find skills that hirer looks for being taught on a regular basis.
 A well-run community center would have pillars of the community helping out, which means you’re going to get lessons from the very best.
-The reason why so many by-pass these centers is because of the stigma that only the disadvantaged goes there, but in reality they’re simply a way for the community to come together for a good cause.
+The reason why so many by-pass these centers are because of the stigma that only the disadvantaged goes there, but in reality, they’re merely a way for the community to come together for a good cause.

 Aside from community–based institutions, look in the yellow pages for vocational schools near your area.
-Most places have these schools because they’re a viable and practical alternative to an expensive college.
-Some have 2 year courses, others courses good for a year or 6 months.
-They might be costlier than community centers and colleges though, but at least you would be availing yourself of standardized instruction.
-If you’re lucky, you might find one that is state-run, which means your training would be subsidized by the government.
+Most places have these classes because they’re a viable and practical alternative to an expensive college.
+Some have two-year courses, others courses good for a year or 6 months.
+They might be costlier than community centers and universities though, but at least you would be availing yourself of standardized instruction.
+If you’re lucky, you might find one that is state-run, which means the government would subsidize your training.

 But what if the career technical training that you are looking for is not found anywhere?
 This can happen, as programs can thrive only when there is demand, which means less popular courses often get scrapped.
 When this happens, it is recommended that you take matters into your own hands.